APrescott24/labwork/README.md

-Work completed in lab exercises
+A collection of work completed during University lab exercises.